CBIIT/bento-docs/installation/bento-quick-start.md

-1. **Within the `custodian-workstation` container**, clone the Bento Custodian.
+1. **Within the `custodian-workstation` container**, clone the Bento Custodian repo.
 The folder will be downloaded into the root folder in your container.

 ```
 git clone https://github.com/CBIIT/bento-custodian